riupie/nexpose-ansible/README.md

 User will need to provide information for the following variables

-1. target_server - Server to be added
+1. target_servers - Server to be added
 2. site_id - The ID of site in Nexpose Rapid7